xpmatteo/tddforandroid/manuscript/010-unit-converter.md

-# A Form-Based Application: Unit Doctor
+# A form-based application: Unit Doctor

 ## Problem description

-We want to write an app that converts from various units to other units.
-We imagine that it will support an extensive collection of conversions, from cm to yards, from Fahrenheit to Celsius, from HP to KW.
+We want to write an application to convert measures from various units to other units.
+We imagine that it will support an extensive collection of conversions, e.g., from centimeters to yards, from Fahrenheit degrees to Celsius, from HP to KW.

-Yes, I know this feature is already implemented by Google on all phones.
-I use this example because it will allow me to illustrate some important techniques.
-It's not too complicated and not too trivial.
+Outline of this chapter: we start by

 ## Examples {#unit-doctor-examples}